 - Sewing Machine Buyer’s Guide

 Sewing is a pastime that has been around for decades, yet it is still very popular even in today’s society.
 If you’ve never used a sewing machine before and you want to learn, this is the perfect buying guide for you because you’ll learn everything you need to know to purchase the best sewing machine for your needs as a beginner.
+We’ve made it easy to find the best-rated sewing machines for beginners.
 If you’re on the fence about whether to get your own sewing machine, here are three great reasons why you should buy one.

 - Sew whenever you want – If you’ve taken sewing classes or even used someone else’s sewing machine for a few projects, you will love the freedom having your own sewing machine will give you.
 Having your own sewing machine means you can sew whatever you want, whenever you want.
 If you want to take lessons and you get a more portable model for beginners, you can easily take it to class with you or find someone who teaches in your home.